keosariel/keosariel.github.io/_posts/2021-08-06-api-login-manager.md

 ---
 published: true
-title: A simple login manager for your API
+title: A simple login manager for your Flask API
 layout: post
 ---
 Here's a simple implementation of the `login_required` function